Core Data Lab 1.1, Public Beta

 - Added basic detection for deleting source files while the project document is opened.

-The following issues has been fixed in Core Data Lab 1.1:
+The following issues have been fixed in Core Data Lab 1.1:

 - Binary fields with Allows External Storage enabled, are now only loaded and displayed when the database folder is accessible, to prevent uncatchable crashes.
 Otherwise a directory access dialog is being presented, to move the access token stored in the project to a higher directory level.